jeetelongname/jeetelongname.github.io/blog-hugo/content/posts/moving-to-wayland1.md

 Wayland session.
 I am not sure of the black magic GNOME does to start its Wayland session but its above my pay grade.
-That being said I have tried most things from fiddling with the xsession file to pass in a `-l` argument too making my own slightly modified `gnome-session` start up script.
+That being said I have tried most things from fiddling with the xsession file to pass in a `-l` argument, to making my own slightly modified `gnome-session` start up script.
 They either did not spawn a Wayland session, or did not load my `.profile` (or in one entertaining case did not launch GNOME at all, I just had a bare x display server).
 In any sense it did not work and it made me sad.